Teradata/stacki-wiki/Backend-Installation.md

 ## Discovery or SpreadSheet

-To install a new backend node, stacki needs to add information about the server (ip address, mac address, appliance type, etc) to the configuration database.
+To install a new backend node, Stacki needs to add information about the server (IP address, MAC address, appliance type, etc) to the configuration database.
 Choose between the [Discovery](#discovery) or [SpreadSheet](#spreadsheet) procedure to install your new backend nodes.